michaeljosephroddy/oauth-authorization-code/README.md

 # Google OAuth 2.0 Authorization Code Flow

-This documentation outlines the implementation of a Java microservice that uses the OAuth 2.0 Authorization Code Flow to authenticate and authorize with Google services.
-The Authorization Code grant type is ideal for confidential and public clients, securely exchanging an authorization code for an access token.

----

-## Overview
-The Authorization Code Flow is a widely used approach for server-side web applications.
-It ensures sensitive tokens, such as access tokens, are securely exchanged between the Authorization Server (Google) and the microservice without exposing them to the client.

----

-## Key Steps

 ### 1. **Authorization Request**
    - The client directs the user to Google's Authorization Server.
    - The server presents the user with a consent screen to approve access to specific resources.